 Prior to printing, it is up to the author, in consultation with the area director, to make sure all rules regarding cost recovery, etc. are followed, as to whether a price is printed on a publication and whether the publication is sold within the system or to outside audiences.
 If the publication is paid for by an outside entity, a printed statement will indicate that funding has been provided by that agency.

 The communications specialist will review the publication draft, no matter the publication classification (Fact Sheet, Curriculum, Audio-Visual, etc.), checking for inclusion of all the required elements and adherence to Extension guidelines, and will edit for format, spelling, punctuation, grammar, style, clarity, consistency and professionalism.
 The communications specialist then assigns a number for the publication and returns the publication draft that includes the communication specialist’s written edits and notes to the authors, copying the area director and the Extension director.
 The author then makes final corrections.

 Finalizing the Publication

 The first author of the publication is responsible for making sure all final edits are made, making sure the publication is accessible for posting online, and then forwarding the electronic file for the document, both in the original file format (Word, InDesign, etc.) and as an accessible PDF (via email, thumb-drive, a shared drive or other methods) to the area director and to the communications specialist.

-The first author is responsible for posting the accessible publication online on the statewide Extension website by logging into our College’s Personnel Management System.
+The first author is responsible for posting the accessible publication online on the statewide Extension website by logging into our College’s Web Asset Management System.
 Publications can be added as webpages or as accessible PDFs.
 Questions on loading the publication should be directed to the College’s web & social media communications specialist.

 Remember, any publication that will be printed at a cost of more than $50 must be identified as such when submitted for a publication number.
 The author must follow the print release process, and get approval prior to printing.